 Day 3Kriva Palanka – Demir Kapija (180 km) (B, D)

-After the breakfast, we will drive and visit the next active Monastery of St. Gavril Lesnovski, with a chance to communicate with the monks in this monastery.
-Our road heads to the city of Stip where we will have a small brake.
-Our tour heads to the Archaeological Site of "Stobi" (known as antique and early Byzantine City) where we will have guided sightseeing of the biggest Archaeological Site in Macedonia.
-Our next stop is the Popova Kula Winery where we have a tour around the winery with an explanation about the wine producing process and the varieties of wine.
-Than we have organized dinner that includes few varieties of its own wine, cheese and meat.
+After breakfast, we drive and visit the next active Monastery of St. Gavril Lesnovski, with a chance to communicate with the monks in this monastery.
+Our road heads to the city of Shtip where we will have a small break.
+Our tour heads to the Archaeological Site of "Stobi" (known as antique and early Byzantine City) where we will have guided sightseeing of the biggest Archaeological site in Macedonia.
+Our next stop is the Popova Kula Winery where we have a tour around the winery with an explanation about the wine-producing process and the varieties of wine.
+Then, we have organized dinner that includes few varieties of its own wine, cheese and meat.
 You must taste Stanushina red and rose, an indigenous ancient Macedonian wine variety.
 The oldest archeological findings proving that people in this area have grown vineyards and have made wine date 13 century B.C.
 Overnight in the beautiful Popova Kula Winery.

 Day 4 Demir Kapija – Strumica (95 km) (B, L, D)

-After the breakfast in Popova Kula Winery, we continue to the city of Strumica where we will visit the nearby waterfalls of Smolare and Kolesino.
-On the way to the waterfalls, we stop at medieval Monasteries of Vodoca and Veljusa.
-In the afternoon we are in the village of Gabrovo, a traditional Macedonian village of the eastern part of the country.
-The host farmers will be waiting for us there, willing to take us around the Strumica plain, one of the most important plains in the country well known of peppers production.
-We will pick up some fruits and vegetables from the fields and start cooking together with the hosts – fresh salads, fresh baked bread and meat, homemade wine and natural fruit juices will be on our menu for the home hosted lunch.
+After the breakfast in Popova Kula Winery, we continue to the city of Strumica where we will visit the nearby waterfalls of Smolare and Koleshino.
+On the way to the waterfalls, we stop at medieval monasteries of Vodocha and Veljusa.
+In the afternoon, we are in the village of Gabrovo, a traditional Macedonian village on the eastern part of the country.
+The host farmers will be waiting for us there, willing to take us around the Strumica plain, one of the most important plains in the country well-known of peppers production.
+We will pick up some fruits and vegetables from the fields and start cooking together with the hosts – fresh salads, fresh baked bread and meat, home-made wine and natural fruit juices will be on our menu for the home-hosted lunch.
 Free time to explore the area on own.
 Then we drive back to Strumica.
 Tonight we have dinner in one of Strumica’s national restaurants.
 Overnight in a hotel.

 Day 5Strumica - Berovo (79 km) (B, L, D)